AubreeLytwyn/presentation/TheJavaJazzBand/talk.md

     ```

 #Scoping Rules
-* Formal parameters follow the same rules as method parameters for shadowing class and instance variables
+* Follow the same rules as method parameters for shadowing class
 * Example
     + Can do:
     ```Java
     Class Bar { int i; Foo foo = i -> i*4; };
     ```
-    + Lambda parameter i shadows the instance variable
     + Can’t do:
-    ```Java
+    ``Java
          Void bar() {int i; Foo foo = i -> i *4; };
     ```
-    + Illegal because I is already defined and with local variables shadowing is not possible

 #Functional Interfaces previously/currently known as Single Abstract Method (SAM)
-* An expression whose type can be used for a method parameter when a lambda is supplied as the actual argument
+* Type can be used for a method parameter when a lambda is supplied as the argument
-* An interface that has exactly one explicitly declared abstract method.
-This is necessary because an interface may have non-abstract default methods
-* Because a functional interface contains only one abstract method, you can omit the name of that method when you implement it
+* One explicitly declared abstract method, can omit the name of method when you implement it
 * Example
 ```java
 public interface Runnable { void run(); }